learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-05/lectures/sessions_authorization/LECTURE.md

-###SWABTS
+## Objective
 ***Incorporate user authentication and sessions in a Sinatra to maintain a logged in state and keep track of data as a user moves through your app***
+## SWABTS

 + SESSIONS - Understand why we use sessions
 + SESSIONS - Understand how websites use cookies to keep track of users from page to page
 + SINATRA - Enable sessions in Sinatra
 + FORMS - Set up sign in view with sign in and sign up forms
 + MVC - Set up sign in controller that creates a new session
 + MVC - Modify sign up controller to create a new session
 + SINATRA - Create and understand how to use Sinatra helper methods like signed_in? and current_user
 + VIEW - Use if/else with erb tags to control what is displayed to the user in a view
 + Advanced kids - Have them create custom error messages?
 Run with helper methods and if/else statements to customize views as much as possible?

-### Motivation / Why Should You Care?
+## Motivation / Why Should You Care?
 Browsers are like goldfish - they have no memory.
 Every time you go from one page to the next - or click refresh - your browser completely erases any memory of what happened on the last page.
 So how does a web application like Twitter keep track of who you are as you move from page to page?
 Browsers maintain the illusion of continuity through something called cookies.

-### Lesson Plan
+## Lesson Plan
 ***Continuing to use the Fwitter Project***

 *** Code snippets can be found [here](https://github.com/learn-co-curriculum/hs-week-5-code-snippets)***

 *** Look at the completed sample Fwitter [here](https://github.com/learn-co-curriculum/hs-advanced-ruby-sinatra-template/tree/week-5)***

 + **COOKIES**
   * Little pieces of data that a web application or website stores on your computer - like a trail of crumbs leading back to you.
   * They usually contain a unique string of letters and numbers that helps the site/app keep track of who you are - by keeping track of your session - your time logged into or visiting the site.